jasonboru/Bamazon/README.md

 ![customer_portal_01](images/customer_portal_01.jpg)

 2. Answer the prompt with the id of the item you want to buy, then the quantity.
 Bamazon will give you your order total cost and then ask if you want to order another item.
-Answering `y` will bring up an updated item list, answering `no` will exit the app.
+Answering `y` will bring up an updated item list, answering `n` will exit the app.

 ![customer_portal_02](images/customer_portal_02.jpg)